Mariners vs. Rangers Player Props Betting Odds

-Player props are listed for Jarred Kelenic and Marcus Semien, among others, when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Monday at 9:40 PM ET.
+The Seattle Mariners host the Texas Rangers at T-Mobile Park on Tuesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds for Ty France, Marcus Semien and others in this contest.

 Bet on this matchup or its props with DraftKings!